game-of-prompts/.github/ROBOT_DEVELOPMENT_GUIDE.md

 </details>

 ## 6. Packaging Requirements

+> The packer prepares your Solver-Service project so it can be distributed and executed by the Celaut Node in a standardized way.

 To package a Solver-Service, participants must install the Celaut Node and structure the project according to the protocol requirements.